KillahPotatoes/KP-Cratefiller/README.md

 ## Languages

-Currently the mod is localized for:
+Currently the module is localized for:
 * English
 * German